Mahmoud-keno/Mahmoud-keno/README.md

 ---
 ## 👨‍💻 About Me
-I'm a Computer Science student at Luxor University with hands-on experience in mobile development, now transitioning into data engineering.
+I'm a Computer Science student at Luxor University.
 Passionate about building data-driven solutions and applying problem-solving skills to real-world challenges.

 ---